- Health & Physical Education

 - Year 6

-In a large space, draw a continuum line with 1 down one end (Low Risk) and 10 down the other end (Extremely Risky).
+In a large space, draw a continuum line with a "1" down one end (Low Risk) and a "10" on the other end (Extremely Risky).
 Read each of the statements below one at a time.
-Invite students to position themselves along the continuum somewhere between 1 and 10, depending on where they view the level of riskiness to be for each statement.
+Invite students to position themselves along the continuum somewhere between "1" and "10", depending on where they view the level of riskiness to be for each statement.